psl8/bot/README.md

 ```

 The bot will need a valid Discord access token which you can get by creating an
-application for the bot in the [Discord Developer Portal dashboard](devportal).
+application for the bot in the [Discord Developer Portal dashboard][devportal].
 Add a bot user to the application and find the token on the Bot page.
 Copy the
 token and add it to your `botconfig.json` file.